GToad/Android_Inline_Hook/README.md

 It mainly use Android Inline Hook, not PLT Hook.

-If you can read Chinese or wanna see more picture, I've wrote some articles about this repo and the first one is the main article.
+If you can read Chinese or wanna see more picture, I've wrote some articles about this repo and the first one is the main article. `I highly recommend you to read the articles before reading the code.` These article will save you a lot of time, I promise.

 1. [Android Inline Hook Practice](https://gtoad.github.io/2018/07/06/Android-Native-Hook-Practice/)
 2. [Opcode Fix In Android Inline Hook](https://gtoad.github.io/2018/07/13/Android-Inline-Hook-Fix/)